M-Rizokhon/rpg-project/README.markdown

   - AI-driven enemy behaviors (e.g., decision trees).

 ## About the Developer
 This project was developed by Muhammad Rizohon as a freshman-year project to demonstrate C++ programming skills and game design.
 It reflects self-learning of advanced C++ features (e.g., `mt19937`, `chrono`) and a passion for creating interactive applications.
-I am preparing for a Master’s in Computer Science at MIT and aim to build on this project with more complex algorithms and systems.

 ## License
 This project is unlicensed and intended for educational purposes.
 Feel free to explore, modify, or extend the code!